thanasisn/SDR_enhancement_LAP/Article_B5/Article_B5_ab_NA.md

 which was inferred by the available Ångström coefficients.
 We choose the SZA of $55^{\circ}$ as a representative value for all the runs.

-According to this study, , in the period 1997 -- 2005 the mean AOD at
+According to this study, in the period 1997 -- 2005 the mean AOD at
 $340\text{nm}$ $0.403$ with a trend of $- 3.8 \pm 0.93\text{\%}$ per
-year, corresponding to a change of $0.0153$ per year$340\text{nm}$.
-Using an Ångström coefficient$\alpha = 1.6$, this translates to a change in the Ångström coefficient $\beta = 0.00272$ per year (or
-$\beta = 0.084$ in 1997 and $\beta = 0.059$ in 2005).
-Simulations with
+year, corresponding to a change of $0.0153$ per year .
+Using an Ångström coefficient $\alpha = 1.6$, this translates to a change in the Ångström coefficient $\beta = 0.00272$ per year (or $\beta = 0.084$ in 1997 and
-uvspec for the above Ångström coefficients, a fixed WC of XXX and for a SZA of 55° reveal a trend of $0.21\text{\%}$ per year in GHIref.
+$\beta = 0.059$ in 2005).
+Simulations with uvspec for the above Ångström coefficients, a fixed WC of XXX and for a SZA of 55° reveal a trend of
+$0.21\text{\%}$ per year in GHIref.
 The SZA of 55° was chosen as representative of all days in the year in order to get a rough estimate of the annually averaged change in clear sky irradiance.
-For the period 2005 -- 2023 we used the mean monthly values of AOD and WC from AERONET in a similar simulation scheme to calculate the monthly mean of clear sky irradiance, and finally the trend of
-$0.14\text{\%}$ per year.
+For the period 2005 -- 2023 we used the mean monthly values of AOD and WC from AERONET in a similar simulation scheme to calculate the monthly mean of clear sky irradiance, and finally the trend of $0.14\text{\%}$ per year.
 We applied these two long term changes (see Figure 2.1) to the climatological GHIref in order to create a more realistic representation of the clear-sky irradiance for the whole period of study.

 ![Figure 2.1: Simulated long term change of the clear sky irradiance relevant to its climatological values, due to changed of